sweattep/ancient_quotes/README.md

 >Cursed is everyone who will divert the judgment of a settler or of an orphan or of a widow, and all the people shall say, "Amen."

 >Pure and undefiled religion before God the Father is this: to care for orphans and widows in their misfortune and to keep oneself unstained by the world.

+>A king's greatness depends on how many people he rules; without them he is nothing.

+>In the abundance of the evil ones, evil increases, and the righteous will rejoice in their fall.